 John Sweet, another of my maternal uncles, was a gifted writer and cartoonist.
 Unlike his four brothers, who all had careers connected with shipping, John’s was in the upper echelons of the Scout movement.
 He wrote amusing articles and drew cartoons for The Scout Magazine, and his ‘Scout Pioneering’ is still an important source book.
 Much admired by my mother (she was second youngest in a family of eight) he and she both encouraged my and my two siblings’, creativity.

 The work of both the above illustrators gave realism and mystique equal power.
 The historical reality or unreality of King Arthur, or the feasibility of life on Venus, were not at issue.
 The point was that the artwork was an access to another reality.

 At secondary school I was interested in both science and artistic subjects, particularly zoology and botany.
-I set up aquariums and terrariums and spent much time observing and drawing aquatic microorganisms.
+I set up aquariums and terrariums and spent much time with a microscope, observing and drawing aquatic microorganisms.
 In the Sixth Form I decided I wanted to go to art college, and combined my Advanced-level studies in zoology, botany and art with evening classes in life-drawing and pictorial composition at The Hornsey College of Art, becoming a full-time student in 1960.

 Powerful Influences 1960 – 64